GET HARD RESULTS. Start here

 Try Desensitizing Condoms or Premature Ejaculation Spray

-If there’s a problem you can’t solve, there’s a chance you just haven’t found the right gadget yet — and that non-medical advice extends enthusiastically to sex.
+If there’s a problem you can’t solve, there’s a chance you just haven’t found the right tools yet — and that non-medical advice extends enthusiastically to sex.
 From specially designed condoms to numbing agents that can reduce your sensitivity, there are plenty of ways to last longer with help.

 Wearing a condom in general provides some degree of desensitization, and some are thicker than others.

-How you apply those medications to your penis depends on what seems easiest for you — medicated wipes, sprays, gels, and some condoms for premature ejaculation contain these numbing liquids and creams.
+How you apply those medications to your penis depends on what seems easiest for you — medicated wipes, sprays, gels and some condoms for premature ejaculation contain these numbing liquids and creams.

 Applied five to 15 minutes before sex, these over-the-counter products can help you stave off premature ejaculation and provide a nice confidence boost that can prevent sexual performance anxiety.
-Just make sure to wait if you’re about to have penetrative sex — otherwise you might leave your partner uncomfortably numb.
+Just make sure to wait if you’re about to have penetrative sex — otherwise, you might leave your partner uncomfortably numb.

 Ask Your Healthcare Provider About Medication